Strictosidine: Distribution

 Recent efforts in metabolic engineering have permitted the synthesis of strictosidine by yeast (Saccharomyces cerevisiae).
 This was accomplished by adding 21 genes and 3 gene deletions.

-Research
+Role in plant defense

-The involvement of the glucoalkaloid strictosidine in the antimicrobial and antifeedant activity of Catharanthus roseus leaves was studied.
-Strictosidine and its deglucosylation product, specifically formed by the enzyme strictosidine glucosidase, were found to be active against several microorganisms.
+The involvement of the glucoalkaloid strictosidine in the antimicrobial and antifeedant activity of Catharanthus roseus leaves showed that strictosidine and its aglycone were active against several microorganisms and the derived toxic indole alkaloids provide further defense to herbivores.